 The SVBGSA contracted with Consensus Building Institute (CBI) to conduct a work program to help the SVBGSA better define a meaningful engagement strategy with DACs, and underrepresented communities more broadly, and to develop a work plan that aligned with GSP development and ultimately with SVBGSA long term goals around groundwater sustainability.
-CBI conducted interviews to gage primary groundwater issues of concern in underrepresented communities, identified possible SVBGSA focus with underrepresented communities, confirmed barriers to engagement with underrepresented communities, and identified outreach and education materials and approaches to achieve success with these communities over the long term.
+CBI conducted interviews to gage primary groundwater issues of concern in underrepresented communities, identified possible SVBGSA focus with underrepresented communities, and identified outreach and education materials and approaches to achieve success with these communities over the long term.
 Underrepresented communities are an important stakeholder for the SVBGSA to develop meaningful and long-term relationships with regard to groundwater sustainability.